Malachite

 highest mountain in the Canadian rockies.

-Icefield, which covers an area of about 200 square
+which covers an area of about 200 square km.
+The

-km.
-The glacier flows down hill at around 15 - 20 m
+glacier flows down hill at around 15 - 20 m per year at

-see on the left side part of the ‘lateral moraine’
+on the left side part of the ‘lateral moraine’ deposited by

-deposited by the glacier.
-Lateral moraines consist of
+the glacier.
+Lateral moraines consist of rock debris and

 The Saskatchewan Glacier, showing the lateral